Why most online courses never get finished

 This is the logic behind a self-running academy: it strips production off the starting line and operations off the daily grind, so the project that usually dies in the editor has a path to live.

-You do not have a discipline problem.
-You have a starting-from-zero problem and a six-jobs problem.
 Fix those two and "I never finished my course" stops being your story.
 See how the library works when the first 80 percent is already done, or read how to structure a course people actually finish.

 Frequently asked questions